tjtanjin/react-chatbotify-docs/docs/api/hooks.md

 };
 ```

-### useToast
+### useToasts

 #### Description
-The `useToast` hook allows you to track and manage the chatbot's toasts.
+The `useToasts` hook allows you to track and manage the chatbot's toasts.

 #### Return Values
 | Name                         | Type        | Description                                              |